The Onedin Line: Broadcasts

 The pilot was produced by Anthony Coburn and was broadcast as a one-off BBC Drama Playhouse production on 7 December 1970.
-It was announced in September 2010 that a copy of the pilot episode was discovered in the American Library of Congress.
-Until the discovery it was thought that there was no recording of the episode in existence.
+It was announced in September 2010 that a copy of the pilot episode was discovered in the American Library of Congress, however this report turned out to be inaccurate and it remains lost.
 The story and the cast were basically the same as the resulting series with the exception of Sheila Allen playing Anne Webster/Onedin; Anne Stallybrass took over the part for the series.
 The series was originally aired in the United Kingdom by the BBC, from 15 October 1971 to 26 October 1980.
 In the Netherlands, broadcasts started in 1972.

 In the mid 1980s, the BBC repeated the series in a daytime slot.
 From 1992 UK Gold repeated the series in full, ending repeats in 1998, before moving to sister channel UK Gold Classics in October 1998 when that channel was launched, although it was only available on Sky Digital on weekends between 6pm-2am and the showing only lasted around six months.

 In 2000 it reappeared on UK Drama and has been repeated in full on that channel in more recent years.
 In 2007 MAX restarted a broadcast of the first series, with one episode every weekday (Monday through Friday), starting 10 July 2007.
 The UK digital channel Yesterday began running the whole series from 27 July 2010.
 As with many of the vintage series run by the channel, the episodes are slightly cut, from the c.50m length standard in the 1970s to the c.46m standard on Yesterday.
 As of 6 January 2018, the UKTV channel Drama began repeating the series from the first episode at the rate of four episodes a week.
 Talking Pictures TV started a weekly repeat on 4 September 2022.